 This flat top guitar has a pinless rosewood bridge.
 Replacing strings must be threaded through the back side of the bridge and then over the compensated saddle.

 Hardware/Electronics You’ll Need:

 The Jim Dandy 24″ scale guitar comes as-is without any extras in the buy.
 This means you’ll have to do a little hunting to purchase gear required to provide a variety of playing styles, protecting your guitar in storage or during travel, and to help out with tuning if you’re a beginner or in a rush.
-Our “Must Have Accessories Guide” has a complete list of items you’ll need if you’re just getting started.
+Take a look at our cool accessories guide which has a complete list of items you’ll need if you’re just getting started.
 But, we’ll throw you a bone here with some suggestions on what you’ll need today!

 - Extra steel strings